uulm-mrm/aduulm_ttb/README.md

 ## Tracy

-Tracy is a frame profiler that measures the runtime of annotated functions.
+[Tracy](https://github.com/wolfpld/tracy) is a great frame profiler that measures the runtime of annotated functions.
 To enable tracy, you must build the toolbox with TRACY_ENABLED, e.g., with
 ```
 colcon build --packages-up-to tracking_lib --cmake-args -DTRACY_ENABLE=ON